Prunus geniculata: Ecology

 The plant's native habitat is maintained by periodic wildfire.
 The natural fire regime in the area produces openings in the vegetation, removing woody, overgrown plants in the canopy and creating gaps where the smaller plants can receive sun.
 This shrub cannot tolerate shade and it thrives when fire clears the vegetation around it.
 It resprouts from its fibrous root system after its aboveground part burns.
 Flowering increases in the seasons after a fire, then decreases the longer the area goes unburned.
 The plant is long-lived, has low mortality, and can survive many years without fire.
 However, fire suppression is the major threat to the survival of the species.
-Due to the loss of its habitat, the plant is federally listed as an endangered species of the U.S.
+Due to the loss of its habitat, the plant is federally listed as an endangered species of the US.

 Another threat to the species is the outright loss of its habitat in the conversion to residential and agricultural properties, including citrus groves.
-The plant's own biology may contribute to its rarity: germination rates are low and many of the developing fruits are lost before they mature, either to abortion or predation.
+The plant's own biology may contribute to its rarity; germination rates are low and many of the developing fruits are lost before they mature, either to abortion or predation.
 The species then experiences low recruitment, with few seedlings joining the population.

 The drupe is consumed by animals.